aracat/minkycolor/README.md

 # Methodology

 These pictures were taken using a Pixel 6 under 5000K lighting with the lights about 30 degrees above the camera.
-All of the processed pictures have been adjusted in Lightroom using the procedure suggested by the color calibration card's manufacturer.
+All of the processed pictures have been adjusted in Lightroom using the [procedure suggested by the color calibration card's manufacturer](https://spyderx.datacolor.com/wp-content/uploads/2020/03/Spyder-Checkr-24-UserGuide.pdf)(page 10).
 The calibration file is included in the repo, though it does not include the changes to white balance, exposure and curves to meet the process.

 ```
                              Light